By Ed Staskus

 Massage therapy has been found to be better than medication or exercise for easing lower back pain, according to a 2011 study published in the Annals of Internal Medicine.

 “Many people look to massage for pain relief, sports injuries, chronic pain due to poor posture, or just bad habits.
-Musculoskeletal problems are really where skilled massage therapists can help,” said Jennifer.
+Musculoskeletal problems are really where skilled massage therapists can help,” said Mrs. Beam.

 Massage is sometimes more than that for some.

-“When I start thinking about death, I order a massage and it goes away,” Hedy Lamarr, the Hollywood actress many critics regard as the most beautiful to ever appear in the movies, famously said about mortality and immortality.
+“When I start thinking about death, I order a massage and it goes away,” Hedy Lamarr, the Hollywood actress many critics regard as the most beautiful to ever appear in the movies, famously said.

 For the treatment of pain, Americans rate massage as highly as medications, according to recent surveys by the American Massage Therapy Association.
 9 of 10 Americans agree that massage is a practical remedy for pain relief.